- Nice eBook Creation (Distributed)

 When you distribute through Draft2Digital and a reader buys a copy, they’ll take 10% of the retail price of that book, for that sale.

-If you’re a member of a country with a US Tax Treaty, like Australiam you fill out a WE8-BEN or BENE form to claim the treaty and reduce the 30% taxation penalty down to 5%.
+If you’re a member of a country with a US Tax Treaty, like Australia, you fill out a WE8-BEN form equivalent to claim the treaty and reduce the 30% taxation penalty down to 5%.
+These days, they are done online.
+Go to “Account”, Payment Options, then click on TAX INTERVIEW.

 D2D hold your royalties until they add up to a minimum threshold ($20 for Payoneer, $10 for international direct deposit, and $0 for all other digital payments).
-We suggest using a Paypal account, which takes the usual 2.4% in fees automatically.
+We suggest using a Paypal account, although it takes the usual 2.4% in fees automatically.
+You may also use a bank account, if you have its SWIFT code.

 Draft2Digital Distribution Stores